OwenSteele/RemoteTCPClient/README.md

 *After a successful login attempt, clients can access more powerful functions.*

 **File Transfer:** Users can send and retrieve files from the server
-                   (requires admin to set the dir path first **!BE CAREFUL THIS SET A PATH TO SAVE FILES ON THE SERVER MACHINE, NOT THE CLIENT MACHINE!**).
+                   (requires admin to set the dir path first) **CAREFUL THIS SETS A PATH TO SAVE FILES ON THE SERVER MACHINE, NOT THE CLIENT MACHINE**.

 **Messaging:** Users can directly message one another, using the 'clientIP:clientHandle' as the identifier:
 ```